 Unlike incentives where the business is nudging the customer to buy the product, adjustments occur after the product is purchased.
 Here the customer is dissatisfied with the product or doesn’t need it and either brings it back or wants some form of value to retain the product.
 There are two types of adjustments and they are allowances and returns.

 Allowances – When a customer is dissatisfied with the product they usually want to return the product.
 It is in the best interest of the business to eliminate returns but still keep the customer satisfied.
 Returns cost money to process and can impact overall sales in the long run.
-So an alternative exists – allowances.
+An alternative exists – allowances.
 Allowances are merely a credit to the customer to rectify their inconvenience with the product.
 Often the company proposes a financial credit to the customer’s account to keep the product.
 Here are some examples:

 * An electrical supply company has electricians as customers.
 Often the electricians receive too many of a certain part or wrong part.
 Via phone calls the customer can explain the situation to the sales rep. The representative issues a credit to the account for 10% to 30% depending on the case variables to get the electrician to retain the part.